RhoAl/CS46X-Engineering-Simulations-4-/README.md

-# CS46X-Engineering-Simulations-4-
+# Don't Hit The Stairs
-Main repository for Engineering Simulations Team 4
+A 3D Car Simulation by the Don't Hit The Stairs team.
-For the classes of CS46X
+Made for the CS46X classes, the simulation features advanced physics recreation, utilizing statistical recordings and raytracing to create a detailed experiance.